 This type of assertion is to confirm that all the transactions have been classified and presented properly in the financial statements.

 List of Audit Assertions Related to Presentation and Disclosure

 It refers to the presentation of all the transactions and the disclosure of all the events in the financial statements and confirms that they have occurred and are related to the entity.

 #2 – Completeness

-This is pertaining to all transactions, events, balances and other matters that should be disclosed in the financial statements and confirms their appropriate disclosure.
+It is about all transactions, events, balances, and other matters that should be disclosed in the financial statements and confirms their appropriate disclosure.

 #3 – Classification & Understandability

-This audit assertion type is related to the comprehensiveness of the disclosed events, balances, transactions and other financial matters.
+This type is related to the comprehensiveness of the disclosed events, balances, transactions, and other financial matters.
 It confirms that all have been classified correctly and presented clearly in such a manner that helps in the understanding of the information contained in the financial statements.

 #4 – Accuracy & Valuation